shuchi111/Loan-Prediction---ML-/README.md

 (ii) Data Cleaning and
 (iii)Performance Evaluation.
 Experimental tests found that the Naïve Bayes model has better performance than other models in terms of loan forecasting.
-Key Words: Big data, Machine Learning, SVM, Naïve Bayes,Prediction.
+Key Words:  Machine Learning, SVM, Naïve Bayes,Prediction.

 1. INTRODUCTION -